derSoerrn95/alex/contents/user-manual/symbol-modeling/element-picker.md

 ![Element Picker 3](assets/element-picker/element-picker-3.jpg)

-Finally, the element picker will look like above.
+Finally, the element picker will look like displayed above.
 Start the selection by clicking on the button with the toggle icon <span class="label">2</span>.
 The button on the right lets you switch between the CSS selector and an equivalent XPath expression.